 The SDP process can take 6-12 months, during which a project coordinator will help ensure your project aligns with all city codes and regulations, from drainage to transportation to zoning.
 The project coordinator for your site is listed on the DevelopDENVER map.

 Licenses are issued by the Department of Excise and Licenses.
+The links below will take you to the Excise and Licenses webpage.

 Virtually all restaurant and commercial kitchen projects will need building permits and inspections.
 For major projects, this will include reviews by all of the disciplines linked below.
 Smaller projects, like upgrading kitchen appliances or changing tables to booths, may only need a few of the reviews below.